aristanetworks/ansible-cvp/tests/README.md

 ## Available tests

 - __Unit__: test with no CV interaction to test component: `tests/unit`
+  - Tests with no API requirements
+  - Tests objects & function with no abstraction
+  - Unit Testing test each part of the program and shows that the individual parts are correct
+  - Should be run at anytime by developers or CI

 - __System__: test to run module backend component and which requires CV connection: `tests/system`
+  - Testing based on Cloudvision API
+  - Validate full integration with module inputs
+  - Close to ansible module execution
+  - Can be run as soon as you have access to test environment.

 - __Lib__: to provides a safe place for fixtures, parametrizes, mook data: `tests/lib`
+  - Provides helpers for unit and system
+  - Store all tests data
+  - Only available for pytest

 ### Test requirements